Karl Gentner

 Karl Friedrich Gentner (23 May 1876 – 13 September 1922) was a German operatic tenor.

 Life

-Gentner was born in Frankenthal as the son of the mechanic Karl Gentner (1845-1900) and his wife Luise née Messinger (1851-1930) in Frankenthal, then a Bavarian Rhine District.
-In 1899, the father had applied for a technical patent in the USA for a simple but efficient ground anchoring system for electric poles.
+Gentner was born into a family of mechanic Karl Gentner (1845-1900) and his wife Luise née Messinger (1851-1930) in Frankenthal, then a Bavarian Rhine District.
+In 1899, the father applied for a technical patent in the USA for a simple but efficient ground anchoring system for electric poles.

 Gentner became a well-known opera singer.
-In 1905 he married the soprano Else Fischer (1883-1943), who was later known as Else Gentner-Fischer, one of the most important dramatic soprano in Germany.
+In 1905 he married the soprano Else Fischer (1883-1943), who was later known as Else Gentner-Fischer, one of the most important dramatic sopranos in Germany.